LinJianan/CSCI-4210/README.md

-# CSCI 4210 Homework, Lab and Project
+# CSCI 4210 Homework and Project

 ## 4 Homework in C